kweku-xvi/wikiclone/README.md

 # WikiClone

-A Wikipedia-Like encyclopedia built with HTML and CSS.
+A Wikipedia-like encyclopedia built with HTML and CSS.